AutherOrg/auther-client/README.md

 # OpenBlockcerts client

-Client to create, issue, manage and share online [Blockcerts](https://www.blockcerts.org) certificates on Ethereum.
+Client to create, issue, manage and share Blockcerts certificates.

 ## Introduction

 **OpenBlockcerts client** is an opensource client to create, issue, manage and share online Blockcerts certificates on the Ethereum blockchain.
 Issuing a batch of up to thousands of certificates does not even cost $0.01.

 This project is purely a client-side frontend application and can be used alone.
 However, it's intended to be best used with the [OpenBlockcerts API](https://github.com/openblockcerts/openblockcerts-api) project.

+It does not work with Bitcoin for now.

 ## Installation